DreamSpoon/AMH2B/README.md

 Result: Animated rig is joined to MHX rig, and a 'stitching' process will copy-swap-and-parent animated bones into the MHX rig's bone setup.

 Important!
 Make sure your MHX rig has scale 1 in x/y/z, zero location, zero rotation - basically all transforms equal default.
 If your MHX rig already has location/rotation/scale, then re-locate/rotate/apply scale (with Apply Scale to Rig (!)) to set everything back to defaults.
 If the MHX rig has non-default location/rotation/scale then results are undefined.

+It's a good idea to edit the bone groups after Bone Woven is applied.
+Select a visibility group that has the "new" bones from the animated rig, and very few bones from the original MHX rig, e.g. bone visility layer 0 (zero).
+Enter EDIT or POSE mode, select all, then deselect the MHX bones (only 2 bones in bone vis layer 0!), and move remaining bones to desired (empty) bone visibility layer.
+This way it's easier to select only the "new" bones, or just the regular MHX bones.

 ### Retarget Multi-Function - Lucky
 One button press to: